-Symptoms will depend on the amount of chocolate eaten (and the size of the dog!).
-The most frequently seen side effects are: vomiting and diarrhoea, abdominal (tummy) pain, drinking and urinating more, restlessness, hyperactivity, and a high heart-rate.
-None of those are particularly pleasant, but in mild cases they’re not life threatening.
+Symptoms will depend on the amount of chocolate eaten and the size of the dog.
+It will also depend on the source.
+If your dog ate an Oreo, that’s different than a bar of dark chocolate or a protein bar.
+The most frequently seen side effects are vomiting and diarrhea, abdominal (tummy) pain, drinking and urinating more, restlessness, hyperactivity, and a high heart rate.
+None of those are particularly pleasant, but in mild cases, they’re not life-threatening.

-In severe cases these may progress to blood in your dog’s urine or vomit, struggling to breathe and low oxygen levels within the blood (seen as a purple or blue tinge to the gum or tongue colour), hyperthermia (high body temperature), muscle tremors or convulsions, an irregular heart rhythm (or heart failure) and occasionally sudden kidney failure or death.
+In severe cases, these may progress to blood in your dog’s urine or vomit.
+Your pup may struggle to breathe and have lower oxygen levels within the blood.
+This may be seen as a purple or blue tinge to the gum or tongue color.
+Other symptoms are hyperthermia (high body temperature), muscle tremors, or convulsions.
+Your dog may also experience an irregular heart rhythm (or heart failure) and occasionally sudden kidney failure or death.

 Can Problems Be Treated?

-Milder signs such as vomiting and diarrhea are often managed symptomatically with bland diet and occasionally medications from your vet.
-There is a risk of dehydration as a result of fluid-loss (through vomiting and diarrhea), so it’s important to try and avoid this.
-If your dog is usually on dry food (biscuits) it might be advisable to add some water to this, or encourage them to drink using water flavored with a little boiled chicken
+Milder signs such as vomiting and diarrhea are often managed symptomatically with a bland diet and occasionally medications from your vet.
+There is a risk of dehydration as a result of fluid loss (through vomiting and diarrhea).
+It’s important to try and avoid this.
+If your dog is usually on dry food (biscuits), it might be advisable to add some water to this.
+Encourage them to drink using water flavored with a little boiled chicken.

-We do NOT advise withholding food at any point for dogs with vomiting or diarrhea.
-Instead feed bland, wet foods in small frequent amounts.
-Your vet can provide you with a bland diet specifically designed for dogs with gastic upsets.
+I do NOT advise withholding food at any point for dogs with vomiting or diarrhea.
+Instead, feed bland, wet foods in small frequent amounts.
+Your vet can provide you with a bland diet specifically designed for dogs with gastric upsets.

-In more severe cases animals may require hospitalization, intravenous fluids (drips), medications, blood tests, heart monitoring equipment and other intensive care.
-For dogs with underlying diseases such as heart disease, previous history of pancreatitis (painful inflammation of the pancreas) or other issues the care required may be higher and the chances of a positive outcome may be lower.
+In more severe cases, animals may require hospitalization.
+In the hospital, expect intravenous fluids (drips), medications, blood tests, heart monitoring equipment, and other intensive care.
+For dogs with underlying diseases such as heart disease, previous history of pancreatitis (painful inflammation of the pancreas), or other issues, the care required may be higher, and the chances of a positive outcome may be lower.

 My Dog Ate White Chocolate: What Now?